centiservice/mats3/README.md

 ## What MATS brings to the table

-**The main idea of the Mats library is to let developers code message-based endpoints that themselves may "invoke" other such endpoints, in a manner that closely resembles the familiar synchronous "straight down" linear code style.** In this familiar code style, all the state built up before the call out to the service is present after the service returns: Envision a plain Java method that invokes other methods, or more relevant, a REST service which invokes other REST services.
+**The main idea of the Mats library is to let developers code message-based endpoints that themselves may "invoke" other such endpoints, in a manner that closely resembles the familiar synchronous "straight down" linear code style.** In this familiar code style, all the state built up before the call out to the requested service is present after the service returns: Envision a plain Java method that invokes other methods, or more relevant, a REST service which invokes other REST services.
 With Mats, such an endpoint, while *looking* like a "straight down" synchronous method, is actually a multi-stage *(each stage processed by consumers on a specific queue)*, asynchronous *(the flow passes from queue to queue, never synchronously waiting for a reply)*, fully stateless *(as state resides "on the wire")* message oriented distributed process.
 **Effectively, the Mats library gives you a mental coding model which feels like home, and coding is really straightforward (both literally and figuratively!), while you reap all the benefits of a Message-Oriented Architecture.**

 # Examples